Updated October 2024

 Now the creativity and fun starts.
 The whole process of creating a package with Catalpha is collaborative and there are many points where you are involved and kept aware of progress.
 All your valuable information and direction is used in the design phase.

-It’s actually a creative phase where copy, structure and visuals are created, 2 to 3 concepts are developed for your review.
+It’s in this creative phase where copy, structure and visuals are created and 2 to 3 concepts are developed for your review.
 This work we do includes consideration of how the package will be filled, sealed and the general life cycle of the package.

 Production quantity influences the choice of package material, as well.
 Corrugate and plastic packaging (custom clamshells and blisters) have higher minimum production runs than a 24pt carton.
 There are alternatives when plastic is the best solution in the form of “stock” clamshells and bags.
 But we always go over those facts with the estimates.